-Help protect the natural shoreline and character of the lake along East Okoboji Lake
+Protecting the natural shoreline at East Okoboji Lake

-Iowa Natural Heritage Foundation (INHF) has secured an option to purchase 50 acres on the shores of East Okoboji Lake in Dickinson County.
-INHF must raise all funds through donations or pledges by September 7, 2021 to purchase the property outright.
+Iowa Natural Heritage Foundation (INHF) has exercised their option to purchase 50 acres on the shores of East Okoboji Lake in Dickinson County and will close in December 2021.
+Hundreds of people pitched in by donating or pledging to help INHF purchase the property.

 The property includes 2,020 feet of natural shoreline - the last remaining undeveloped, private-owned stretch of shoreline on East Okoboji Lake - set against open grassland and mature trees.
-Protection of this land would alleviate development pressure from the area, buffer Elinor Bedell State Park and preserve the scenic beauty and natural character of the lake while helping to improve water quality and wildlife habitat.
+Protecting this land will alleviate development pressure from the area, buffer Elinor Bedell State Park and preserve the scenic beauty and natural character of the lake while helping to improve water quality and wildlife habitat.

 Management and Restoration:

 INHF will own, restore and steward the property's prairie and oak savanna.
 There will likely be low-impact public use, but the land will primarily be managed to maintain wildlife habitat and protect water quality.
 INHF will work with Dickinson County Conservation to place a conservation easement on the property, which will protect the land in its natural state in perpetuity.

 If you pledged to this project, click here to make a payment.